London's Borough Leaders

 Of the council leaders and elected mayors whose professional backgrounds are publicly listed there is the usual tendency in English local government towards the public and voluntary sectors, such as former council officials, charity workers and politicians’ aides, with one teacher and former police chief also.

-Councillor remuneration is set by each London Borough after considering the expert recommendations of the London Councils’ independent remuneration panel.
-Local government as a public service is not intended to attract those seeking financial reward for their time commitment and roles and this is reflected in both the annual allowances set for council leaders (contrasted to senior paid officials of the council) and also their freedom to undertake other paid work if they choose to do so.
-Again, the majority of boroughs fall into line with annual allowances for their council leadership at around £50,000 a year as the median, though some pay considerably both less and more, such as Kingston at £34,966 and Hillingdon with £68,611.
-There are no particular partisan attitudes in payment levels, nor geographical bias, as several inner London Labour leaders receive rates around £65,000, while Conservative councils can pay between £36,525 (Bexley) and £67,456 (Kensington and Chelsea).
-The exception here is the five elected mayors, as it has been established across local government that such posts and their executive responsibilities require more time commitment, with annual allowances ranging from £77,722 (Lewisham) to £85,375 (Hackney).
+Each London Borough sets councillors' remuneration by considering expert recommendations of the pan-London independent remuneration panel.
+Local government as a public service is not intended to attract those seeking any financial reward for their time commitment and civic duties - this is reflected in both the annual allowances set for council leaders (contrasted to senior paid officials of the council) and their freedom to undertake other paid work if they choose to do so.
+Again, the majority of boroughs fall into line with annual allowances for their council leadership at around £50,000 a year as the median, though some pay considerably less and more, such as Kingston at £35,577 and Hillingdon at £70,714.
+There are no particular partisan attitudes in payment levels, nor geographical bias, as several inner London Labour leaders receive rates around £65,000.
+At the same time, Conservative councils can pay between £37,254 (Bexley) and £67,456 (Kensington and Chelsea).
+The exceptions here are the five elected mayors, as the consensus across English local government is that such posts and their executive responsibilities require more time commitment, with annual allowances ranging from £77,722 (Lewisham) to £87,997 (Newham).

 Stepping stone to national politics